 Diagram of blood vessels in countercurrent heat exchange setup in fish.

-The fish retains its heat by setting up the blood vessel going to the gills running parallel to a blood vessel returning from the gills.
-As warm blood goes towards the gills, it passes cool blood that is returning from the gills.
-The heat from the warm blood transfers to the cool blood.
-This causes the blood going towards the gills to get cooler and the blood returning to the body to get warmer.
+To retain heat, the blood vessel going to the gills run parallel and opposite to vessels returning from the gills.
+Warm blood goes towards the gills and passes cool blood that’s heading for the body.
+The heat from the warm blood transfers to the cool blood and the fish is left with lukewarm blood.

 There are many other examples of ectotherms adapting their behavior to conserve, receive, or lose heat.
-Fish can change their depth in the water column to adjust their temperature.
-Snakes find dark crevices to avoid absorbing heat on hot days.
-Butterflies and other insects will spread their wings wide right before flight to absorb as much heat as possible.
-This warms their flight muscles.
+Fish dive to cooler waters when they get too warm.
+Snakes dive into holes on hot days.
+Butterflies and other insects sun their wings to warm up their flying muscles.

 Both cars and ectotherms need to prepare for winter by filling up with antifreeze, or in science language, cryoprotectants.
 A cryoprotectant is something that prevents things from freezing.
 Although it is not directly involved in temperature regulation, it can prevent some of the effects that extremely low temperatures can cause.
-Ectotherms that live in extreme climates fill up on special carbohydrates and amino acids before winter which helps prevent their cells from freezing.
-One of those carbohydrates, propylene glycol is actually the same chemical used in automotive antifreeze.
+Ectotherms that live in extreme climates go on an extreme binge of particular carbs and amino acids before winter to protect their cells from freezing.
+One of those carbohydrates, propylene glycol, is actually the same chemical used in automotive antifreeze.

 The cycle of temperature regulation in endotherms.

-When necessary, mammals and birds can produce heat by shivering.
-Shivering is caused by tiny muscle contractions.
-These contractions cause muscles to create heat; it is also what causes teeth to chatter together.
+Shivering is another way we can produce body heat.
+Shivering is caused by tiny muscle contractions, and those contractions create heat; it’s also what causes teeth to chatter together.
 Despite his snowsuit, this pug is still shivering to stay warm.
-Mammals can also produce heat with a special tissue called brown fat, which is specialized for producing heat.
-Infants often rely on brown fat exclusively for warmth.